The short answer

 A Simple Framework for Forming Healthy Screen Time Habits

 Our own screen time use plays a big role in what our children learn about screens.
-Dr. Michael said that kids listen to what we do more than they listen to what we say.
+Dr. Rich said that kids listen to what we do more than they listen to what we say.
 When we impose limits on their screen time but we pull out our phones to avoid boredom, it can feel hypocritical to our children.

-Dr. Michael’s framework for digital wellness involves “5 Ms”:
+Dr. Rich’s framework for digital wellness involves “5 Ms”:

 - Model: Engage with screens in thoughtful, purposeful, and mindful ways to show the behavior you want to see from them.